-Something that is often overlooked while discussing prediction is the concept of measuring the risks and rewards of a move.
+Something that is often overlooked when discussing prediction is the concept of measuring the risks and rewards of a move.
 This article will look at the basics of measuring the risks and rewards of moves, strategies for minimizing risk or maximizing reward, and Pokemon who skew the risk/reward relationship.

 There are two ways in which you can measure risks.
 You can measure the risk of your opponent's immediate moves, or measure the risk of moves your opponents could take that would hurt your team or your overall strategy the most.
 Both of these have scenarios in which they can be applied.
 However, deciding which approach to measuring risks in a given scenario is also key.

 In many cases, you will have a good idea of what your opponent will do.
 If a Metagross comes in on a Regice, you can expect it to use Meteor Mash.
 Before moving, you unconsciously take the risk/reward into account.
 If you stay in and he uses Meteor Mash, Regice is dead.
 That is a big risk.
 However, if you switch to Suicune and he uses Meteor Mash, little damage is done, thus eliminating the risk factor.
 If you are playing conservatively (in this case intelligently) you will take the switch to Suicune.
 This analysis gets more interesting once you consider Player 2's position.
 You have just brought in a Metagross on a Regice.
 You have a Zapdos on your team as well.
 You can be fairly certain that your opponent will switch his Regice to his Suicune.
 Analyzing this, you can be almost certain that your opponent will switch to Suicune, as it would be a great risk for him to keep Regice in.
 This is an example of the first way in which you can measure risk.
 Your opponent's move choice is almost definite, so you can use his lack of options to switch to Zapdos.